sea with rock shore and colourful houses in cinque terre itinerary 3 days

 • Enjoy a late candlelit dinner at Da Aristide located beside the fabled Via dell’Amore, and reminisce on your wonderful time in Cinque Terre

-Top-rated tour in Manarola: sip on 3 different local wines at a wine bar while learning about the wine-making process in Cinque Terre.
-Check prices and book your dates.
+• Take a top-rated tour that allows you to sip on 3 different local wines at a wine bar while learning about the wine-making process in Cinque Terre

 How to Get to Cinque Terre from Florence

-1. From Florence to Cinque Terre by train.
-Take a train from Florence Santa Maria Novella Station to La Spezia.
-From La Spezia, take the regional train to any of the Cinque Terre five towns.
-The journey takes less than 2.5 hours and you can check prices and book your tickets here.
+• From Florence to Cinque Terre by train.
+Take a train from Florence Santa Maria Novella Station to La Spezia and arrive in 1 hour and 47 minutes

 How to Get to Cinque Terre from Milan